 Some larger co-operatives and housing associations have turned to the London Stock Exchange bonds market to raise capital, but as these issues are not targeted at the public, they cannot be considered a form of community finance.

 Bonds do not provide for community engagement.
 Bondholders are not members, and they have no voting rights in the affairs of the society.
-There is not the same scope to engage bondholders in the business activities of the society as customers, volunteers or management committee members.
+There is not the same scope to engage bondholders in the business activities of the society as customers, volunteers or directors.
 Bonds do not give legal title to the enterprise or convey community ownership.

 There are other disadvantages to bonds.
 They must be repaid by a fixed date, which means that profits will have to be made and set aside to fund these repayments.
 Although it may be possible to replace old bonds with a fresh issue, this means re-incurring the cost of raising capital, with the attendant risk that investors may not want to renew their bonds.
 Bonds can also be more expensive, especially if they are issued with a high fixed rate of interest that turns out to be more than the cost of commercial debt over the same period.